Registration is open for OMED22 | Save your spot today!

 After you’ve applied and interviewed at your top choice residency programs, you’ll rank them and they will rank you.
-For the AOA Match, this process takes place in mid-January.
+Read expert tips on putting together your rank order list in The DO.

 Get ready for Match Day

-The AOA Match takes place in early February each year, while the NRMP match takes place in early March.
+The NRMP match takes place in early March.
 If you don’t match, you can take part in the “scramble” to find open residency slots through: